Understanding the Use of e-Prints on Reddit and 4chan's Politically Incorrect Board: Background and Related Work

-By studying the characteristics of user actions in the threads of r/politics and r/worldnews subreddits,~\cite{Guimaraes_2019} classified different patterns of controversies into disputes, disruptions, and discrepancies.
-LaViolette et al.~\cite{LaViolette_2019} looked at r/MensRight and r/MensLib subreddits and shed light on the ideological differences between them using text classifiers, keyword frequencies, and qualitative approaches.
-Aldous et al.~\cite{Aldous_2019} developed a prediction model to predict whether an article will be shared on another social media platform by evaluating how topics affect audiences across five social media platforms (Facebook, Instagram, Twitter, YouTube, and Reddit) at four levels of engagement, achieving 80\% precision.
+By studying the characteristics of user actions in the threads of r/politics and r/worldnews subreddits, Guimar{\~a}es et al.~\cite{Guimaraes_2019} classify different patterns of controversies into disputes, disruptions, and discrepancies.
+LaViolette et al.~\cite{LaViolette_2019} look at r/MensRight and r/MensLib subreddits and shed light on their ideological differences using text classifiers, keyword frequencies, and qualitative approaches.
+Aldous et al.~\cite{Aldous_2019} develop a prediction model to predict whether an article will be shared on another social media platform by evaluating how topics affect audiences across five social media platforms (Facebook, Instagram, Twitter, YouTube, and Reddit) at four levels of engagement, achieving 80\% precision.

-Motivated by the emergence of ``direct-to-consumer'' genetic testing, \cite{Mittos_2020} analyzed highly toxic language used on genetic testing discussion on Reddit and /pol/.
-Rajadesingan et al.~\cite{Rajadesingan_2020} showed that pre-entry learning of the norm stability contributed the most in maintaining stable ``toxic'' norms on political subreddits in which newcomers' comments tend to be different from the behavior of the same people on other subreddits; that is, behavior adjustments are community-specific and not broadly transformative.
+Motivated by the emergence of ``direct-to-consumer'' genetic testing, Mittos et al.~\cite{Mittos_2020,mittosAnalyzingGeneticTesting2020} analyze the highly toxic language used in the genetic testing discussion on Reddit and /pol/.
+Rajadesingan et al.~\cite{Rajadesingan_2020} show that pre-entry learning of the norm stability contributed the most to maintaining stable ``toxic'' norms on political subreddits.
+That is, newcomers' comments tend to be different from the behavior of the same people on other subreddits.
+Therefore, behavior adjustments are community-specific and not broadly transformative.